 Now once you have the basic story in place, let's look at how you can increase the impact of your of infographic animation.

-Increase in the video production quality has a great positive effect on impact of your story and marketing ROI.
-But don't get me wrong here infographic videos tend to become more minimalistic and effective of course with increase in the production efforts.
+An increase in the video production quality has a great positive effect on the impact of your story and marketing ROI.
+But don't get me wrong here infographic videos tend to become more minimalistic and effective of course with an increase in the production efforts.
 You must have heard the saying "Simple is hard to achieve" that is exactly the case here.

-We have classified infographic animation into three categories below:
+We have classified infographics animation into three categories below:

 They use basic shapes and icons just enough to educate the audience with simple transitions.
-These videos work best for educational branded content for social media and internal communication.
+Infographics work best for educational branded content for social media and internal communication.
 They keep your video production cost down so that you can use them consistently.
-Below animated educational series of 12 videos was produced for Hub International at the cost of USD 36,000.
+Below animated educational series of 12 videos were produced for Hub International at the cost of USD 36,000.

 These videos are generally a mix of 3D shapes and motion graphics animation.
-There are certain infographic explainer videos which require product to be designed in 3D.
+There are certain infographic explainer videos that require products to be designed in 3D.
 Also sometimes you require to stand out where 3D animation helps you tell the same story differently.
 The below video was done for Breg at the cost of USD 8995 for 90 sec.

-We have critically examined some of the great infographic videos on internet, so that you could get inspired and learn the art of great storytelling.
-Our team of artists sat down together and discussed every single video, rating them on the script, visuals, animation and music+voiceover.
+We have critically examined some of the great infographic videos on the internet so that you could get inspired and learn the art of great storytelling.
+Our team of artists sat down together and discussed every single video, rating them on the script, visuals, animation, and music+voiceover.
 We’ve included averages of those ratings as well reasons behind those ratings.

 Production Studio: Coat of Arms